 During the Ramzan season, the bazaar is at its festive best at night with the area surrounding Charminar well lit and full of bustle.
-People are out shopping during late hours of the evening and it continues very late in the night, especially during the last days of Ramzan.
+People are out shopping during the late hours of the evening and it continues very late at night, especially during the last days of Ramzan.
 The shopping goes on amidst traffic congestion and wafting fragrance of perfumes (‘Athar’), fine aroma of hot-spiced kababs and spicy tea and the flutter of the feathered friends in the bird market behind.
-A walk through this bazaar is an exhilarating experience with its rich riot of colours.
+A walk through this bazaar is an exhilarating experience with its rich riot of colors.

-Bargain to get your favourite varieties at even half the originally quoted price.
+Bargain to get your favorite varieties at even half the originally quoted price.
 The Mehboob Chowk, a torpid looking quadrangle with an imposing tower in the middle marks the end of Lad Bazaar.

 The Pearl Specialty

 Hyderabad is synonymous with pearls.
 Cultured pearls studded in gold and silver jewelry of exquisite design are a specialty.
 A cultured pearl strand is must-have in every woman’s jewelry wardrobe and can be worn with everything from a business suit to a cocktail dress to jeans.
 Shopping for pearls in Hyderabad can be easy and even enjoyable.
 Areas like Abids and Basheerbagh are flooded with pearl shops.